MCG-NJU/MeMOTR/README.md

 **MeMOTR** is a fully-end-to-end memory-augmented multi-object tracker based on Transformer.
 We leverage long-term memory injection with a customized memory-attention layer, thus significantly improving the association performance.

+## News :fire:

+- 2023.8.9: We release the main code.
+More configurations, scripts and checkpoints will be released soon :soon:.

 ## Results

 ### Multi-Object Tracking on the DanceTrack test set